Plonk

 ‘I suppose we should get ourselves a drink then?’ offered Marco.

 ‘I’d say we should, yes,’ answered Polo.
 Polo was Marco’s best friend.
 Polo still had all of his limbs.
 Polo’s real name was Keith.
-As far as anyone was aware, Polo had never played Polo.
-In fact, nobody had ever seen him atop so much as a Shetland guinea fowl.
-Hence, discovering the etymological genesis of his nickname was even more of a conundrum.
-It is possible he had chosen it himself, so that he would be matching with his best, and only friend, but nobody had ever shown enough interest in the name-nicking business to enquire as to where his sobriquet came from.
+As far as anyone was aware, Polo had never played polo.
+Hence, discovering the etymological genesis of his nickname was somewhat of a conundrum.
+It is possible he had chosen it himself, so that he would be matching with his best, and only friend.
+In truth, nobody had ever shown enough interest in the name-nicking business to enquire as to where his sobriquet came from.

 ‘What are we having then, a little tipple?’ asked Marco, whose father, incidentally, was the Eighth Duke of Earlsford.